 Without additional assistance from a fat burning supplement, intermittent fasting on the whole doesn’t provide any additional benefit compared to a standard calorie deficit.

 Intermittent fasting hasn’t been shown to be any more beneficial for weight loss than a standard calorie-controlled diet.[/infobox]

-Female fertility Hormones – Intermittent Fasting and Fertility
+Female fertility Hormones – Intermittent Fasting and Fertility in women

 The biology of female reproduction is staggeringly complex.
 With so many hormones, enzymes, reactions and rhythms involved, the female menstrual cycle is one of the most frighteningly-interesting aspects of human health.